Skip to content ↓

 IMPACT

-• Children will know more and remember more about PSHE and RSE.
+• Children know more and remember more about key PSHE and RSE concepts, enabling them to make informed and responsible choices.

-• The large majority of children will achieve age related expectations across the wider curriculum in addition to the core subjects.
+• The majority of pupils achieve age-related expectations across the wider curriculum as well as in core subjects, supported by strong personal development.

-• Children will understand the physical aspects involved in RSE at an age appropriate level.
+• Children understand the physical and emotional aspects of RSE at an age-appropriate level, preparing them for future stages of life.